cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_paintingpigments.md

 #### Substrates or Supports
 Paint is applied to a variety of supports, including canvas, panel, plaster, paper, and metal, just to name a few.
 Some paints adhere better to particular supports than to others.

+For an overview of stretching and gessoing canvas for painting, refer to [Presentation: Preparing the Canvas Support]({{< ref "/documents/activity-sheets/hermens_preparing-canvas-supports.pdf" >}})

 {{< figure src="/images/painting-substrates-supports.jpg" alt="various substrates for painting" >}}

 ### Teaching Paint Making